Apple litigation: Apple v. Samsung: Android phones and tablets

 Apple Inc. v.
 Samsung Electronics Co., Ltd. was the first of many lawsuits between Apple and Samsung.
 In the spring of 2011, Apple sued Samsung while already fully engaged in a patent war with Motorola.
-Apple's multinational litigation over technology patents became known as the Smartphone patent wars: Extensive litigation followed fierce competition in the global market for consumer mobile communications.
+Apple's multinational litigation over technology patents became known as the smartphone patent wars.
+Extensive litigation followed fierce competition in the global market for consumer mobile communications.

 By August 2011, Apple and Samsung were engaged in 19 ongoing lawsuits in 12 courts in nine countries on four continents; by October, the fight expanded to 10 countries, and by July 2012, the two companies were embroiled in more than 50 lawsuits around the globe with billions of dollars in damages claimed between them.
 As of August 2013, the ultimate cost of these patent wars to consumers, shareholders, and investors is not known.
 Named as a third party in the suit, Google claims that this is another tactic by Apple to defeat Android, citing Apple's asking a judge to force Google to hand over documents containing Android's source code.
 Google has accused Apple (alongside Oracle, Microsoft, and others) of trying to take down Android through patent litigation, rather than innovating and competing with better products and services.

 A U.S. jury trial was held on July 30, 2012, with Apple prevailing and Samsung ordered to pay more than $1 billion in damages, after which Samsung stated: "This is not the final word in this case or in battles being waged in courts and tribunals around the world, some of which have already rejected many of Apple's claims."
 Judge Lucy H. Koh later decided that the jury had miscalculated $450 million in its initial damage assessment and ordered a retrial that commenced in November 2013.
 Following a week-long trial, also overseen by Judge Koh, Samsung was ordered to pay $600 million to Apple for the 2012 lawsuit.

-On August 9, 2013, the U.S. International Trade Commission (USITC) announced its decision regarding an Apple-initiated case, whereby Samsung is accused of infringing four Apple patents related to user interfaces and headphone input functionality.
+On August 9, 2013, the U.S. International Trade Commission (USITC) announced its decision regarding an Apple-initiated case, whereby Samsung was accused of infringing four Apple patents related to user interfaces and headphone input functionality.
 The USITC sided with Apple in what was described in the media as a "mixed ruling" and stated that some of Samsung's older devices infringe on two of Apple's patents—one covering touch-screen technology and another regarding headphone jacks; however, no violations were identified in four other patents.
 The final determination of the ITC was signed by Lisa Barton, Acting Secretary to the Commission.